caroleatierney/MarshVegas/client/src/README.md

 I had a lot of CHAT GBT help, but could not have rewritten it with out it.

+You need to be on https://marshvegasclient.onrender.com/ to see the website.

 ## Available Scripts
 ✔️ Fix #3 — Start the backend before React